-Kids often become more selective about the food they eat around the age of 18 months to 2 years.
+Kids often become more selective about the food they eat around 18 months to 2 years.
 This is also when they start to become mobile.
-There’s a theory that this fear of new food at one time was actually protective to little ones now crawling around sticking everything in their mouth (poison!).
+There’s a theory that this fear of new food at one time was protective to little ones now crawling around and sticking everything in their mouth (poison!).

 And if you give them extra attention about eating, they’ll figure this out.
 And they like attention – whether it’s positive or negative!

 After a year, growth rates slow down a lot.
 Take a look at a growth chart, and you will see the levelling off of the growth rate.